Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: Abstract

 \section{Abstract}

-We study cross-modal super-resolution (SR) on real-world misaligned data, where only a limited number of low-resolution (LR) source and high-resolution (HR) guide image pairs with complex spatial misalignments are available.
-To address this challenge, we propose RobSelf—a fully self-supervised model that is optimized online, requiring no training data, ground-truth supervision, or pre-alignment.
-RobSelf features two key techniques: a misalignment-aware feature translator and a content-aware reference filter.
-The translator reformulates unsupervised cross-modal and cross-resolution alignment as a weakly-supervised, misalignment-aware translation subtask, producing an aligned guide feature with inherent redundancy.
-Guided by this feature, the filter performs reference-based discriminative self-enhancement on the source, enabling SR predictions with high resolution and high fidelity.
-Across a variety of tasks, we demonstrate that RobSelf achieves state-of-the-art performance and superior efficiency.
-Additionally, we introduce a real-world dataset, RealMisSR, to advance research on this topic.
-Dataset and code: \href{https://github.com/palmdong/RobSelf}{Link}.
+Cross-modal super-resolution (SR) on real-world misaligned data is challenging, as only unlabeled low-resolution (LR) source and high-resolution (HR) guide images with complex spatial misalignment are available.
+Previous methods either rely on simulated training data or adopt suboptimal alignment strategies that overlook cross-modal dependencies, limiting their practical performance.
+To address these issues, we propose RobSelf, a self-supervised model that jointly optimizes a misalignment-aware feature translator and a content-aware reference filter online.
+The translator resolves unsupervised cross-modal and cross-resolution alignment via weakly-supervised, misalignment-aware translation, yielding an aligned guide feature.
+Guided by this feature, the filter performs reference-based discriminative self-enhancement on the source, enabling SR prediction with high resolution and high fidelity.
+Experiments on synthesized data and collected real-world data demonstrate that RobSelf achieves state-of-the-art performance, outperforming existing self-supervised and supervised methods.
+Moreover, it achieves superior efficiency, being up to 15.3$\times$ faster than prior self-supervised methods. \url{https://github.com/palmdong/RobSelf} \keywords{Self-supervised super-resolution \and Multi-modal vision}